wozorio/acr-cleaner/README.md

 [![GitHub](https://img.shields.io/github/license/wozorio/acr-cleaner)](https://github.com/wozorio/acr-cleaner/blob/main/LICENSE)
 [![CI](https://github.com/wozorio/acr-cleaner/actions/workflows/ci.yml/badge.svg)](https://github.com/wozorio/acr-cleaner/actions/workflows/ci.yml)

+## Description

 A script to clean up an Azure container registry by deleting dangling images and images which are older than a specified period of time (in days) if they are not being used.
+It was tested and validated against container registries with single-architecture images.

+### Built With

+Python 3.11.2

+## Getting Started

-## Prerequisites
+### Prerequisites

 1. Ensure the following environment variables are set:
     ```bash